Donate to Protect Our Region

 IRA Gifts - RMD suspension not extended

-The CARES Act suspension of the required minimum distribution (RMD) from most retirement plans for 2020 does not seem to be extended into 2021.
+The CARES Act suspension of the required minimum distribution (RMD) from most retirement plans for 2020 was not extended into 2021.